There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 (I do speculate, however, that the two meanings might become separated in a future edition of the OED.
 This entry for ‘multiverse’ dates back to 2003, and it has been updated twice, having appeared originally in the 1933 Supplement, and getting updated for the 1989 edition.
 It would be a shame if the very close links between the SF and scientific meanings became lost or watered down in future.)

-(Also, while I’m in parentheses, the 2003 date explains, I think, why the ‘physics’ meaning is confined to the field of quantum mechanics and the MWI.
+(Also, while I’m in parentheses, the 2003 date explains, I think, why the ‘physics’ meaning as defined here is confined to the field of quantum mechanics and the MWI.
 I imagine that the OED has already been alerted to the newer manifestations of the multiverse in the scientific realm.)

 Secondly, there is a gap of 27 years between the first appearance of meaning 1.b. in a 1963 science fiction story, and the first quoted passage from a factual science magazine in 1990—albeit ‘multiverse’ appeared in New Scientist in ‘scare quotes’.
 This at least pushes the date of the fiction-to-physics migration back from 1997 by seven years, and David Deutsch’s book which I quoted above (and Martin Rees’s, mentioned here in the OED, which I’ve yet to read).
 Did it really take that long for the word multiverse to make the transition?
 Well, David Deutsch says not… again, more on this later.